 Performance in relation to the KPIs is assessed annually, with bonuses being awarded depending on the number and deemed difficulty of the KPIs achieved.
 In determining whether or not a financial KPI has been achieved, the Company bases the assessment on audited financial information.
-The Chief Executive Officer's achievement of KPIs is determined by the Board while each executive's achievement of KPIs is determined by the Chief Executive Officer and/ or the Board.
+Each executive's achievement of KPIs is determined by the Executive Director and the Board.

-Following the annual assessment, the KPIs are reviewed by the Chief Executive Officer, with assistance as may be required from the Board Remuneration and Nomination Committee in light of the desired and actual outcomes for that year.
+Following the annual assessment, the KPIs are reviewed by the Executive Director, with assistance as may be required from the Board Remuneration and Nomination Committee in light of the desired and actual outcomes for that year.
 The KPIs are then set for the year in order to align with the Group's objectives.